laatu/ag_garden/src/site/notes/AG_Work_flow/DS_Modelling.md

 #### The New Analytic Model - [link](https://learning.sap.com/learning-journey/explore-sap-datasphere/introducing-data-modeling-in-the-data-builder_c3a59257-4b17-4e46-b707-ce574a8cc66f)
 Serves as the analytical foundation for preparing data for consumption.
-- Creation of multidimensional mutlti models for analytical purposes.
+- Creation of multidimensional multi models for analytical purposes.
 - Predefined measures, hierarchies, filters, and associations for enhanced data exploration.
 - [Link](https://learning.sap.com/learning-journey/explore-sap-datasphere/introducing-data-modeling-in-the-data-builder_c3a59257-4b17-4e46-b707-ce574a8cc66f) - can use ==CDS View== as a source - making it's source a virtual.
 ![DS_Modelling_20231220-7.png|500](/img/user/Images/DS_Modelling_20231220-7.png)